Monitoring provides 360-degree visibility for applications, servers, virtualization, containers, synthetics, storage, and network devices.

 No, the agent does not handle the previous states of the monitor.
 The end-user is responsible for handling previous states and post alerts only during the transition state.

 Is “2-bytes code” supported?

 Currently not supported and is on the roadmap for upcoming releases.

 You can navigate to Setup > Monitoring > Monitors, to view the list of configured monitors.
 Click the monitor to view more details.

 Can I see the list of monitors displayed in the MONITORS screen without view permission?

 No, you must have View permission to see the list of monitors.
-Without permission, you receive a permission denied message “We are sorry.
-You do not have permission to access this page“.
+Without permission, you get a permission denied message

 Monitor Windows environment

 An organization wants to monitor a Windows environment to track Windows event logs, applications, and services.
 At the same time, get notified when monitoring conditions and set thresholds exceed.